shiyunliu-battery/Iontech/README.md

   - [Thermal fault detection of lithium-ion battery packs through an integrated physics and deep neural network based model](https://www.nature.com/articles/s44172-025-00409-2#Abs1)

  ### 49. Long-Term Sweat Testing Data for Second-Life Batteries
+ This dataset contains long-term cycling data from repurposed lithium-ion batteries originally used in electric vehicles and redeployed in second-life stationary energy storage applications.
+It includes data from six distinct use cases that simulate real-world scenarios such as time-of-use tariffs, PV-self consumption, and frequency response services.
+The raw data was recorded using a Chroma 17020 battery cycler and testing began in 2019.
+The testing is currently still on going and the repository will be periodically updated.
+Files were initially stored as large continuous logs and have been processed into individual charge-discharge cycles (in .csv format) for ease of use.
+The dataset supports research in battery ageing, second-life performance assessment, and state of health modelling.
 - **Link**: [Download Dataset](https://repository.lboro.ac.uk/articles/online_resource/Long-Term_Sweat_Testing_Data_for_Second-Life_Batteries/28732490/2)
 - **Related Articles**:
   - [Long-Term Sweat Testing Dataset for Second-Life Batteries](https://www.nature.com/articles/s41597-025-05360-7#Abs1)